-Some Managed Care Plans (also referred to as Prepaid Capitation Plans or Medicaid Health Maintenance Organizations) have included transportation (emergency, non-emergency or both emergency and non-emergency) within their scope of benefits.
+Some Managed Care Plans (also referred to as Prepaid Capitation Plans or Medicaid Health Maintenance Organizations) currently include transportation (emergency, nonemergency or both emergency and non-emergency) within their scope of benefits.
 Covered services are identified in the eligibility verification process.
-For more information on the coverage codes, please consult the Medicaid Eligibility Verification System (MEVS) Manual, online at:
+For more information, please consult the Medicaid Eligibility Verification System (MEVS) Manual, online at: